How to Maintain the Humidity of Your Home

 Humidity: can’t live with it, can’t live without it.

-That humidity level, is about 45 percent — providing a moisture mixture that is comforting, not cramping.
+That ideal humidity in house and office is about 45 percent — providing a moisture mixture that is comforting, not cramping.
 Humidity levels below 30 percent are simply too dry, and once humidity levels climb above 50 percent, it’s just too damp to be comfortable at all.

 In addition to your comfort, there are a number of other complications that can arise if the humidity levels in your home are off.
 This includes damage to the home’s paint or siding, and increased mildew growth and odor.
 Controlling your humidity levels also reduces the prevalence of dust mites and potential pest infestations in your home, while also reducing your energy use.